jmflaherty/jmflaherty/README.md

 <h1>Tools 🛠️</h1>
 <div align="center">
 <p>
-The following is just a selection of languages and tools that I have worked with or am I familiar with.
+The following is just a selection of languages and tools that I have worked or am I familiar with.
 </p>
 </div>